-We had never paid cash dividends until this year.
-On November 5, 2018, the Taro Board of Directors declared a \$500,000 special cash dividend on Taro ordinary shares.
+We had never paid cash dividends until Fiscal Year 2019.
+On November 5, 2018, the Taro Board of Directors declared a \$500 million special cash dividend on Taro ordinary shares.
 The special dividend of \$12.86 per share was paid on December 28, 2018, to shareholders of record at the close of business on December 11, 2018.
-Our dividend policy is set forth below in "Item 8.4 - Consolidated Statements and Other Financial Information."
+Our dividend policy is set forth below in "Item 8.A - Consolidated Statements and Other Financial Information."